quacksouls/bitburner/data/hgw/README.md

 Hack levels we gained in the process is listed in the `Hack` column.
 The column `Hack XP` lists the total amount of Hack XP we gained.
 Finally, the column `XP/s` gives the rate (per second) at which we gained Hack XP.
 Floating point numbers are rounded to 6 decimal places.
+The general process is as follows:

+1. Use the above steps until we have steal enough money to purchase `BruteSSH.exe`.
+1. Print the data to the terminal.
+1. Reload the save file `fresh.json` and use the above steps, but steal a different percentage of money.

 | Fraction |    Time | Hack |     Hack XP |     XP/s |
 | -------: | ------: | ---: | ----------: | -------: |